Watch this video of the process of sculpting a figure out of HDU foam and the variety of tools used to make it.

 Next, the dremels were used with 4 special bits – 3 burrs and 1 sander.

 The live Amazon links below will lead you to these essential dremel tools.
 These burrs will meet the majority of your needs for detailing HDU.
+If you are interested in trying these bits, please use these affiliate links to purchase them.
+It doesn’t add to your cost, but it does give me a small kickback, which helps me to continue sharing and creating these types of posts.
+Thanks!

 After using the Dremel bits to detail the HDU, two sanders were used to smooth it out.
 A flap wheel that goes on the dremel as well as this foam hand sander with replaceable 80 grit velcro strips.